This site celebrates the life and work of sculptor John Cassidy (1860 - 1939).

 The great difficulty with such an idea is, of course, that of appropriately giving it concrete form.
 A few men - Watts, for instance - have dome it successfully in modern times, but in this case Mr Cassidy's imagination does not seem to have reached the creative heat at which an abstract conception takes on an inevitable material shape, and this there is evident in the composition a struggle between realism and a rather vague symbolism.

-Having in mind Mr Cassidy's solid and straightforward work in portraiture, it is not surprising that the realism comes off best, as in the pleasing figure if a pretty child in the foreground.
-Another feature which strikes us a happy conceived is the frame of foliage which surrounds the work.
+Having in mind Mr Cassidy's solid and straightforward work in portraiture, it is not surprising that the realism comes off best, as in the pleasing figure of a pretty child in the foreground.
+Another feature which strikes us a happily conceived is the frame of foliage which surrounds the work.

 The other views taken by Mr Taylor include some other Manchester novelties of the 1907-1909 period, including the new Royal Infirmary, the Cross which had been erected to mark the site of the demolished Church in St Peter's Square, and, the new White City amusement park (opened in 1907) on the Botanical Gardens site in Old Trafford.